 Fergus Style Bahamas is an adults-only hotel which is right next door to the beach as well as some of Ibiza’s best music venues, which means it’s the perfect place to stay if you fancy a lively getaway.

-TUI FAMILY LIFE Alcudia Pins has it all when it comes to family fun – two pools, a beachfront setting and a children’s splash park.
+The TUI BLUE Alcudia Pins has it all when it comes to family fun – two pools, a beachfront setting and a children’s splash park.

 Our top deals tailored to you, straight to your inbox Sign up for offers

 More from TUI

 About TUI MyTUI app Cookies Notice Privacy Notice Terms & Conditions Credit card fees Media Centre Travel Jobs Affiliates Discover Lakes & Mountains Discover Weddings App Store for Ios Google Play Store Travel Money Holiday Budget Calculator TUI Group TUI Credit Card First Choice Holiday Brochures Travel After Brexit Holiday Weather